2 Geographic data in R

 2.1.3 Basic map making

-To illustrate this, and prepare for content covered in chapters 3 and 4 on attribute and spatial data operations, we will subset and combine countries in the
+To demonstrate this, and to provide a taster of content covered in chapters 3 and 4 on attribute and spatial data operations, the subsequent code chunk combines countries in Asia:

 We can now plot the Asian continent over a map of the world.